shortstheory/APStreamline/README.md

 - [ ] Update the APWeb interface to list the actual available resolutions of the camera.
 Currently it just shows 320x240, 640x480, 1280x720 although the actual camera resolutions are different
 - [ ] Switch the APWeb and APStreamline IPC mechanism to using ZeroMQ or rpcgen
 - [ ] Improve the installation flow.
 Currently the user needs to run APStreamline from the same directory as its config files for them to be loaded properly.

+## Bugs?
+Questions, Comments, Concerns?

+Feel free to make a GitHub issue in the repository to get in touch if you would like to chat about the project or file a bug report!